Kris De Welde Ph.D.

 De Welde has published in prominent journals such as the Journal of Contemporary Ethnography, Feminist Teacher, Teaching Sociology, and the International Journal of Gender, Science and Technology.
 She has presented at dozens of professional/academic conferences, and has had the honor of being an invited lecturer within the community and on campus on a range of topics including gender inequality, social justice for migrant workers, the beauty myth, challenging homophobia, and reproductive rights.

-De Welde has organized and facilitated numerous workshops on diversity in higher education.
+De Welde has organized and facilitated numerous workshops on equity and inclusion in higher education.

 Andi Stepnick Ph.D.